Donald Hewagama: Military service

-In 1967 Hewagama joined the Army Legal Services, succeeding Colonel Noel Jansz as the Judge Advocate General having been commissioned as a lieutenant colonel.
-Serving as the Judge Advocate General from 1967 to 1981, he was promoted to the rank of colonel and then to brigadier.
+In 1967 Mr.Donald Hewagama joined the Army Legal Services, succeeding Colonel Noel Jansz as the Judge Advocate General having been commissioned as a lieutenant colonel.
+Serving as the Judge Advocate General from 1967 to 1982, he was promoted to the rank of colonel and then finally to brigadier.
+This position was a unique designation as per the then three Acts (laws) governing the Army, Navy and the Air Force in Sri Lanka.
+Then the “Judge Advocate General” was appointed by the Head of State (Prime Minister) and was the head of judicial services to all three Armed Forces in Sri Lanka.
+Donald Hewagama was the last to hold this unique position as subsequently after almost twenty years of his retirement, as no official filled this vacancy, the judicial services were separated for the three armed forces and three individual officers were appointed.
+Later as a practice senior officers of the Attorney Generals Office were seconded to this post as “Judge Advocates”.
+Donald Hewagama was the last to hold this position as the “Judge Advocate General to the three Armed Forces of Sri Lanka”.

 During 1971 JVP insurrection against then Sirimavo Bandaranaike Government, Lieutenant Colonel Donald D Hewagama was given an assignment to overlook the prevailing administration setup in the north central area of Sri Lanka and was sent with a convoy of armed military vehicles and on his way back from the destination he sighted a gathering of youth detained by the soldiers under emergency law in a road crossing near Warakapola area in the North Western province of the country.
 He immediately ordered his convoy to stop and got off from his car and held an inquiry on the spot.
 He found that some of these children who were not even in their teens have been used as scapegoats by the ruthless terrorists to carry their letters.
 He pardoned all of these children and brought them down to the Army Headquarters in Colombo to be rehabilitated and later released.
 He retired from the army on 22 October 1982.